Cacao, an introduction

 The chocolate journey continued unexpectedly in 2020 in Holland.
 I met Malou, a passioned chocolate maker (Macao) and we instantly connected.

 Inspiration came soon after we met to start our own ceremonial cacao brand: Wild Child Cacao.
-Together we have one aim: to make the most delicious & potent ceremonial cacao!
-The cacao paste is made from bean to block in Amsterdam.
+Together we have one aim: to make the most delicious & potent ceremonial grade cacao!
+The cacao is made from bean to block in Amsterdam.